duburcqa/jiminy/README.md

  - Simulation of multi-body systems using minimal coordinates and Lagrangian dynamics.

+ - C++ core with full python bindings, providing the same level of API in both languages.

- - Fully binded in python, and designed with machine learning in mind, with a `gym` plugin.
+ - Designed with machine learning in mind, with seemless integration into the `gym` environment.
+Jiminy provides both the physical engine and the robot model (including sensors) required for learning.

  - Easy to install: a simple `pip install jiminy_py` is all that is needed to get you started !

- - 3D visualisation using either [Gepetto-Viewer](https://github.com/Gepetto/gepetto-viewer) for desktop
- view, or [Meshcat](https://github.com/rdeits/MeshCat.jl) for integration in web browsers, inclusing jupyter notebooks.
+ - Well integrated in jupyter notebook - including 3D rendering using [Meshcat](https://github.com/rdeits/MeshCat.jl).
+This facilitates working on remote headless environnment such as machine learning clusters.

+ - Rich simulation log output, easily customizable for introspection and debugging.
+The simulation log is made available in RAM directly for fast access, or can be stored as CSV or binary data.

  - Available for both Linux and Windows platform.